broadinstitute/gatk/scripts/variantstore/README.md

 ## Prerequisites
-This quickstart assumes that you are familiar with Terra workspaces, the data model and providing input parameters and launching workflows.
+These instructions assume that you are familiar with Terra workspaces, the data model and providing input parameters and launching workflows.

 1. You will need to have or create a Google **project**  (this corresponds to the input param: `project_id`).
-2. You will need to put the gVCFs you are using into a GCP bucket
+2. You will need to put the gVCFs you are using into a GCP bucket. (is this true?)
 3. You will need to have or create a BigQuery **dataset** (this corresponds to the input param: `dataset_name`).
 4. Grant the "BigQuery Data Editor" role on that **dataset** to your Terra PROXY group.
 Your proxy group name can be found on your Terra Profile page and look something like `PROXY_12345678901234567890@firecloud.org`.
 5. Grant the following roles on the **project** containing the dataset to your proxy group: